Exoutia/learn_api/notes.md

 - Sqlalchemy is one of the most popular python ORMs.
 - It is a standalone library and has no association with `FastAPI`.
 It can be used with any other python web frameworks or any python based application.
 - `Sqlalchemy` always need a driver to talk to any database such as for `postgresql` it need `psycopg2`

+## 15/10/2023

+- Today I got to learn about how to do crud operation using `sqlalchmey`.
+- To read any data we just need to arrange the commands this way. `query(name of mode).filter(the condition).all()/first()/etc`.
+- To update or delete you had to get the query then run that using the `query.update of delete`.
+- Now something to learn about that is `psycopg2` need to have it to work with postgresql.

+### Schema Models

+- Schema or Pydantic Models define the structure of a request and response.
+- This ensure that when a user wants to create a post, the request will only go through if it has a 'title' and 'content' in the body.

+## 17/10/2023

+- Today I created schema model and everything for my api, using Python `Pydantic` module.
+- Everything is working perfectly.